xmos/xcore_iot/examples/bare-metal/cifar10/README.md

 - ship
 - truck

 A Python 3 script is provided that will generate one example image from each of the classes above.
 This script requires [Tensorflow](https://www.tensorflow.org/) and [Numpy](https://numpy.org/).
-If you have already installed the XMOS AI Toolchain extenstions then you have these requirements.
+If you have already installed the XMOS AI Toolchain extensions then you have these requirements.
 Alternatively, you can install using `pip`.
 To generate the images run:

     > cd test_inputs
     > ./make_test_tensors.py